Five Reasons You Should Try Speed Networking, Too

 In the beautiful York Room in the Divinity School, I could almost hear my mind racing, trying to remember what I had read from alumni bios the night before.
 I sat at a corner with another student while each alumnus rotated between student groups.
 I was nervous; this was my first time attending a speed networking event.
-When I read about this event, featuring members of The Graduate School’s Board of Visitors, I was hesitant.
+When I read about this event, I was hesitant.
 This “speed” networking sounded like a structured process during which participants would rush through 15-minute conversations; initially, I thought there was no way that it could have been useful.
 But was I wrong!
 I ultimately chose to attend the event because I remembered all of my previous positive experience with Duke alumni, and this experience turned out to be no exception.
 I was glad that I went, and here are five reasons you should participate, too!

 1. Speed helps